yourbasic/api/README.md

 in the language specification.
 Still, you rarely hear complaints about thread support being limited in Go.

-Garbage collection is another remarkable example.
+Garbage collection in Go is another remarkable example.
 The implementation is hideously complicated, while the API is null and void: there is no syntax and the language specification doesn't even mention the concept explicitly.

-The aim of this text is to explore API design and try to find some strategies and rules that could help us create code libraries that are safe, efficient and easy to use.
+It just works.

-## The 5 commandments
+## The 5 Commandments

 Let's start with the basic stuff.
 The rules never to be broken.
 The rules that we don't need to argue about, but that we still